adhambadawi/Real-Time-Elevator-Simulation-Project/README.md

 - **ElevatorTrip**: Represents a service request by detailing the call time, starting floor, target floor(s), and travel direction.

 - **Elevator**: Controls the elevator's movements, including door operations and floor transitions.
-It follows a state machine model with states such as `UP`, `DOWN`, `TOGGLE_DOORS`, and `QUIT`, offering a more detailed simulation of elevator behaviors.
+It follows a state machine model with states such as `UP`, `DOWN`, `TOGGLE_DOORS`, `IDLE`, and `QUIT`, offering a more detailed simulation of elevator behaviors.

 - **FloorSubsystem**: Generates `ElevatorTrip` requests by simulating passenger arrivals at different floors, based on input data.